bhsd-harry/wikiparser-node/README.md

 ## Mini (also known as [WikiLint](https://www.npmjs.com/package/wikilint))

 This version provides a [CLI](https://en.wikipedia.org/wiki/Command-line_interface), but only retains the parsing functionality and linting functionality.
 The parsed AST cannot be modified.
-It is used for the [WikiParser Language Server](https://marketplace.visualstudio.com/items?itemName=Bhsd.vscode-extension-wikiparser) VS Code extension.
+It is used for the [Wikitext LSP](https://www.npmjs.com/package/wikitext-lsp) the [WikiParser Language Server](https://marketplace.visualstudio.com/items?itemName=Bhsd.vscode-extension-wikiparser) VS Code extension.

 ## Browser-compatible

-A browser-compatible version, which can be used for code highlighting or as a linting plugin in conjunction with editors such as [CodeMirror](https://codemirror.net/) and [Monaco](https://microsoft.github.io/monaco-editor/). ([Usage example](https://bhsd-harry.github.io/wikiparser-node))
+A browser-compatible version, which can be used for code highlighting or as a linting plugin in conjunction with editors such as [CodeMirror](https://www.npmjs.com/package/@bhsd/codemirror-mediawiki) and [Monaco](https://www.npmjs.com/package/monaco-wiki). ([Usage example](https://bhsd-harry.github.io/wikiparser-node))

 # Installation